Tuurkevg/cybersecurity-advanced/notes/labo6.md

         flat: false
 ```

-### 3 Create a playbook (or ad-hoc command) that creates the user "walt" with password Friday13th! on all Linux machines.
+### 3 Create a playbook (or ad-hoc command) that creates the user "walt" with password Friday13th! on all Linux machines

 zie /ansible/labo6/vraag3.vi
 run in de map labo6!
 ```ansible-playbook -i ../inventory.yml vraag3.vi```

 ```yaml
 - name: Create user walt on all Linux machines
   hosts: all